Personal loan calculator

-To use the personal loan comparison calculator you simply fill in the relevant fields for two different personal loans to see how much you could save
+To use the personal loan comparison calculator, simply fill in the relevant fields for two different personal loans to see how much you could save.

-Why do I even need to use a personal loan calculator?
+Why do I need to use a personal loan calculator?

-- When you're upgrading your car.
-If you’ve been meaning to get a new car, use a personal loan calculator to see if you should get a secured or unsecured loan, and how long you can take the loan out for.
-A car loan calculator helps illustrate important differences between loan types and can help you narrow down on your choice.
+- When you're buying a car.
+If you’ve been meaning to get a new or used car, use a personal loan calculator to see if you should get a secured or unsecured loan, and how long you can take the loan out for.
+A personal loan repayment calculator helps illustrate important differences between car loan types and can help you narrow down your choice.

 - If you're looking to renovate.
 Using a personal loan calculator before taking out a loan for home renovations can help keep your expenses in check by telling you just how much you’ll have to repay over time.
 This can help you choose between making affordable and not-so-affordable renovations.

 - When you want to fund a holiday.
 Want to go on an exotic holiday but don’t know how much you can afford to borrow?
-Use a calculator to find out how much you can spend on your next trip, and by extending the loan term you can see how much you can lower your repayments
+Use a personal loan calculator to find out how much you can spend on your next trip, and by extending the loan term you can see how much you can lower your repayments.

 - If you need a cash injection for your business.
-Certain lenders offer personal loans for businesses, and there are calculators that can help you compare crucial parameters in such instances as well.
-Typical business loans, for instance, offer lower interest rates when compared to personal loans for individuals, and a loan calculator highlights this difference aptly.
+Certain lenders offer personal loans for businesses, and there are business loan calculators that can help you compare crucial parameters in such instances as well.
+Typical business loans, for instance, offer lower interest rates when compared to personal loans for individuals, and a loan calculator highlights this difference.

 A payday loan gives you the means to get by a temporary financial setback, offering you a small short term loan.
 A typical payday loan, as the name suggests, requires that you repay it in accordance to your payday.
 The payday loan calculator will set out your repayments and the total cost of your loan.